-Before receiving XIAFLEX®, tell your healthcare provider if you have had an allergic reaction to a previous XIAFLEX® injection, or have a bleeding problem or any other medical conditions.
-Tell your healthcare provider about all the medicines you take, including prescription and non‑prescription medicines, vitamins, and herbal supplements.
-Using XIAFLEX® with certain other medicines can cause serious side effects.
+Before receiving XIAFLEX, tell your healthcare provider if you have had an allergic reaction to a previous XIAFLEX injection, have a bleeding problem, received XIAFLEX for another condition, or any other medical conditions.
+Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+Using XIAFLEX with certain other medicines can cause serious side effects.
 Especially tell your healthcare provider if you take medicines to thin your blood (anticoagulants).
-If you are told to stop taking a blood thinner before your XIAFLEX® injection, your healthcare provider should tell you when to restart the blood thinner.
-Ask your healthcare provider or pharmacist for a list of these medicines if you are unsure.
+If you are told to stop taking a blood thinner before your XIAFLEX injection, your healthcare provider should tell you when to restart the blood thinner.
+Ask your healthcare provider or pharmacist for a list of these medicines, if you are not sure.

 - a small collection of blood under the skin at the injection site (hematoma)

 - swelling at the injection site or along your penis

 - pain or tenderness at the injection site, along your penis and above your penis

 - penis bruising